-Prerequisites: 2.25 GPA; complete internship paperwork through Career Development and the Registrar's Office.
+Prerequisites: COM104, COM106, COM108 & ENG103W, or IC; 2.25 GPA; complete internship Agreement through Career Services/Handshake.

 Off-campus experience at an advanced level in some area of the communication fields in a professional, supervised setting.
 The internship is offered on an individual basis when appropriate opportunities are arranged.
 Graded on pass/fail basis.
 Includes individual conferences and evaluations by faculty supervisor and job supervisor and a portfolio review.
 See internship listing for more details.
 A maximum of three semester hours can be applied to the major.